james-jory/amazon-personalize-movielens-inference-demo/README.md

 ### Batch Recommendations

-The [movielens-create-batch-input-demo](./movielens-create-batch-input-demo.py) script will generate an input file for an Amazon Personalize [batch recommendations](https://docs.aws.amazon.com/personalize/latest/dg/recommendations-batch.html) inference job and upload it to an S3 bucket.
+The [movielens-create-batch-input-demo](./movielens-create-batch-input-demo.py) script will generate an input file for an Amazon Personalize [batch recommendations](https://docs.aws.amazon.com/personalize/latest/dg/recommendations-batch.html) inference job and upload it to an S3 bucket (optional).

 - Specify the job type you want to create an input file for on the command line (`user-personalization`, `similar-items`, or `personalized-ranking`).
 - Based on the job type, the appropriately formatted input file will be built based on a randomly selected user, item, or items (reranking).
-- The generated input file will be uploaded to the S3 bucket that you specify.
+- The generated input file will be uploaded to the S3 bucket if a bucket name is provided on the command line.

 You can then setup your batch inference job to run from the AWS console or via the [CreateBatchInferenceJob](https://docs.aws.amazon.com/personalize/latest/dg/API_CreateBatchInferenceJob.html) API.